RobertTalbert/discretecs/Video/scripts-module-2.md

 We're going to call a complete statement whose truth value depends on the value of one or more particular variables a **predicate**.
 Predicates are different from propositions.
 While both predicates and propositions have truth values, the truth value of a proposition can be known just from the proposition itself without any outside input, while the truth value of a predicate depends on outside input.
 Propositions have only one truth value, while in general the truth value of a predicate will be True for some inputs and False for others -- it depends.

 For notation, while we often use letters like P, Q, or R to represent proposition, we affix a variable in parentheses to the letter for a predicate.
-For example, could write this to mean
+For example, could write this to mean "the predicate P with variable x, is the statement that x+5 = 12".
+We pronounce that first part "P of x".
+The allowable inputs for a variable in a predicate is called the *domain* of the predicate.
+For example for P(x) here, x could be all real numbers.
+But here's another predicate: Q(x) = x % 3 = 0 , and for this predicate not all real numbers might make sense; instead the domain is the set of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODU0MjU1NDgsLTE0NTkxMjMwMDcsLT
+eyJoaXN0b3J5IjpbLTkzMzY1OTkzLC0xNDU5MTIzMDA3LC01Mz
-UzMjk5OTY3OV19
+I5OTk2NzldfQ==
 -->